qmlcode/qml/docs/source/installation.rst

     brew install gcc

 Note the Clang Fortran compiler from brew unfortunately does not support OpenMP.
-Therefore parallelism via OpenMP is disabled as default for Darwin systems.
+Therefore parallelism via OpenMP is disabled as default for MacOS systems.

 Additionally, we found that some users have multiple version of the ``as`` assembler - this might happen if you have GCC from e.g. brew and macports at the same time.
 Look for the following error: